 What Causes It?

 De Quervain’s Tenosynovitis can be brought on by a simple strain or injury to the tendons like tendinitis.
 Tendinitis is a result of a repetitive motion of some sort.
-Typical causes of De Quervain’s Tenosynovitis are stresses in the tendons that control the thumb such as lifting young children in car seats, lifting heavy grocery bags and even office work.
+Typical causes of De Quervain’s Tenosynovitis are stresses in the tendons that control the thumb in actions such as gripping, turning your wrist and making a fist.
 There are also some risk factors associated which include:

 - Age over 40